 British programmers stick on the same level.
 For example, senior Java, senior dev and senior C# have an average annual wage of £40 000-50 000.
 However, a skilled UK programmer can push between £40-80 per hour.
 So, daily a senior web developer earns about £450 (hourly £56).

-Eastern Europe has a more pleasant digital to customers.
+The Baltic region or Georgia has a more pleasant digital to customers.
 The Baltic region sets the sum at $50 approximately.
 It also depends on the developing direction, but sometimes customers can catch a fish and lose fewer lures.